 - After the program, each fellow will write a brief (2-3 pages) memo highlighting what he/she learned from the program about one or more aspects of Chinese policy.
 (Fellows may request that their names and affiliations be withheld from the memo.)

 - Applications are currently closed.
-Applicants should submit a cover letter and CV to email@example.com .
+Applicants should submit a cover letter and CV to firstname.lastname@example.org (email address not monitored while applications are closed).
 The cover letter should clearly explain your interest in this program how you see it fitting into your professional development.
 Please also include the name and contact information for one professional reference.
 Selected applicants will be contacted for a Skype interview before final selection is made.
 Up to 10 participants will be chosen.

 "The program was a unique opportunity to dialogue (in Chinese) with thinkers shaping the policy debate in China today.
 I also came back with a new network of US-based China policy specialists."